SECURITIES AND EXCHANGE COMMISSION

 About Paroxysmal Supraventricular Tachycardia

-Paroxysmal supraventricular tachycardia (PSVT) is a condition characterized by intermittent episodes of rapid heart beat that starts and stops suddenly and without warning that affects approximately two million Americans.
-Episodes of supraventricular tachycardia (SVT) are often associated with palpitations, sweating, chest pressure or pain, shortness of breath, sudden onset of fatigue, lightheadedness or dizziness, fainting, and anxiety.
-Adenosine and certain calcium channel blockers have long been approved for the treatment of PSVT.
-However, these medications must be administered intravenously under medical supervision, usually in an emergency department or other acute care setting.
+Paroxysmal supraventricular tachycardia (PSVT) is a condition affecting approximately two million Americans that is characterized by intermittent episodes of a rapid heartbeat that starts and stops suddenly.
+Episodes of supraventricular tachycardia (SVT) are often associated with symptoms such as palpitations, sweating, chest pressure or pain, shortness of breath, sudden onset of fatigue, lightheadedness or dizziness, fainting, and anxiety.
+Certain intravenous medications, including adenosine, beta-blockers and calcium channel blockers, have long been used for the acute treatment of PSVT.
+However, these medications must be administered under medical supervision, usually in an emergency department or other acute care setting.

-Etripamil, Milestone's lead investigational product, is a novel calcium channel blocker designed to be a rapid-response therapy for episodic cardiovascular conditions.
-As a nasal spray that is self-administered by the patient, etripamil has the potential to shift the current treatment experience for many patients from the emergency department to the at-home setting.
-Milestone is conducting a comprehensive development program for etripamil, with Phase 3 trials ongoing in paroxysmal supraventricular tachycardia (PSVT) and now a Phase 2 proof-of-concept trial underway in patients with atrial fibrillation and rapid ventricular rate (AFib-RVR).
+Etripamil, a new chemical entity, is Milestone’s lead investigational product.
+It is a novel calcium channel blocker designed to be a rapid-response therapy for episodic cardiovascular conditions.
+As a nasal spray that is self-administered by the patient, etripamil has the potential to shift the current treatment experience for many patients from the emergency department to a medically unsupervised setting.
+Milestone is conducting a comprehensive development program for etripamil, with Phase 3 trials ongoing in paroxysmal supraventricular tachycardia (PSVT) and a Phase 2 proof-of-concept trial that is underway in patients with atrial fibrillation with rapid ventricular rate (AFib-RVR).

 About Milestone Pharmaceuticals